setaman/vue-ellipse-progress/README.md

 - ### `angle`

 is any Number.
-Defines the statring point of the progress cirlce line
+Defines the starting point of the progress circle line

 <br>